tcharrua-odds/os-fastapi-middleware/docs/publishing.md

-# Publishing fastapi-security-middleware to the public (PyPI)
+# Publishing os-fastapi-middleware to the public (PyPI)

 This guide walks you through releasing this library publicly.
 It covers local builds, TestPyPI dry-runs, real PyPI uploads, and optional CI-based Trusted Publishing.